Arcadia-Science/2024-disco-raman-hackathon/README.md

 ## Purpose

-This repo contains code and results pertaining to the Raman hackathon carried out by the Discovery team at the Discovery offsite. in March 2024.
+This repo contains code and results pertaining to the Raman hackathon carried out by the Discovery team at the Discovery offsite in March 2024.

 ## Installation and Setup